CatPessoa/CatPessoa/README.md

 -  Hi, I’m Pessoa i am a person
 -  I’m interested in playing games
--  I’m currently learning Html and Css
+-  I’m currently learning HTML and CSS
--  I’m looking to collaborate on ...
-Somewhere
+-  I’m looking to collaborate on...
+Somewhere... yes somewhere sounds good
 -  How to reach me: At the moment, you don't unless you are my teacher.
 -  Pronouns: Vossa majestade
 -  Fun fact: I was always the smallest person in the class